sahutt/NOBPhage/README.md

 ## CRISPR identification and analysis

-Collect Reference Genomes for all known NOB, as well MAGs identified in previous steps as NOB
+Collect Reference Genomes for all known NOB, as well MAGs identified in previous steps as NOB.
+When importing fasta files for CRISPR detection, make sure to use names that do not have underscores.
+Crisprcasfinder extract only to the first underscore for the name of the output file.
+Does not appear to be a way to fix this.
+You need some way to identify your outputs.
+You can line files up based on when they ran, but this becomes difficult when processing large volumes of reference genomes/MAGs.

 ### CRISPRCasFinder